42Core-vvoronts/minishell/README.md

 ## Tester

-A lightweight tester for minishell to automate debugging, compilation, leak testing, and syntax tree visualization.
+A lightweight tester for minishell to automate debugging, compilation, leak testing, and syntax tree visualization with Graphviz.

 ### Usage